MintMCP

 Virtual MCP Architecture

-MintMCP's Virtual MCP concept is designed to help enterprises expose only the tools each team or role needs.
+MintMCP's Virtual MCP concept is designed to help enterprises expose only the tools each team, role, or agent needs.

 Examples include: